rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-31-automating-budget-tracking.md

 ## Remaining Limitations

 - Downloading CSVs is still annoying.
 Each institution is different.
 It’s the most tedious part.
 Could I build something to automate this?
 Maybe, but I don’t want to spend more time on this project right now.
 - Adding a new account is a manual step.
-I have to update the script with format info.
+I have to update the script with format info and unit tests.
+- Categorizing new types of purchases is a manual step to add regex rules.
+- Amazon orders with different categories of items requires pulling them apart manually, figuring out each amount and category.
+I can see myself just ignoring these and giving them one category that won't be relevant to all items.
 - Gift cards: I often buy gift cards around Thanksgiving when bonuses are offered.
 Should I count the expense when I buy the gift card or when I use it?
 If I count it at purchase, I lose granularity of categories.
 (I could buy groceries at Target or motor oil.)
 If I try to track it at usage, there's no clean electronic trail.

 ---